gemc/clas12Tags_old/README.md

 Tags
 ----

+- 3a.0.2: same as 3a.0.1 but with DC time-to-distance implementation.
 - 3a.0.1: same as 3a.0.0 but ctof has status working.
 - 3a.0.0: git commit d3a5dc1, Dec 2 2016.
 Includes FTOF and CTOF paddle delays from CCDB, and CTOF center off-set.